How to Eat Passion Fruit

 How much fruit do you get?

 Each passion fruit will contain only about 2 to 3 tablespoons of delicious pulp, so be careful to cut it open over a cutting board or bowl to avoid letting any juice escape.
-Yellow fruits tend to be larger and thus hold a bit more.
+These fruits are for those who prefer quality to quantity in their food!

 Finally, how long does passion fruit last?